NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

          `-auto-reconnect` : whether reconnect to server when got kicked or disconnect by some reasons.
          `-skin-recorder` : whether automatic capture and save online players' skins.

-         Warning:  command-line has more
+         **Warning:**  command-line has high authority than config file, meaning that if options are duplicated, will only recognize command-line, and ignore config file one.
          Optionally, you can specify more option by adding argument:
-         `-owner` : Only who can use this bot.
+         `-owner` : Specifying only who can use this bot.
       2. **Config File Setting**
+            Config files include functional config `mc.bot.config.json` and profile config `bot.profiles.json`
-            You can also move above profile arguments into config file ``mc.bot.config.json``, all config values in it will be loaded.
+            You can also move above profile arguments into config file ``bot.profiles.json`` following below formats, all config values in it will be loaded.
-            DolphinBot will apply command-line options first, same options in config file will be ignored.
+            DolphinBot will apply command-line options first, duplicated options in config file will be ignored.
             To specify the path of config file is optional, Use option `-config-file` to locate config directory or file.
             For example:
             ```bash